9+ Best Things to do in Vicenza

 Driving to Vicenza offers flexibility, especially if you plan to explore surrounding areas like the Berici Hills or nearby towns such as Bassano del Grappa.
 From Venice, Vicenza is about 70 km (43 miles) west, a drive of around 45 minutes to 1 hour via the A4 motorway.
 From Verona, it’s roughly 51 km (32 miles) east along the same motorway, a drive of about 30-40 minutes.
 If coming from Milan, expect a distance of over 200 km (124 miles) with a driving time of approximately 2 to 2.5 hours.

 Just note that many historic areas in Vicenza are pedestrian-only, so plan to park and drive accordingly.
-There is such thing as a ZTL, I detail the woes of driving in Italy in a recent post
+There is such thing as a ZTL, I detail the woes of driving in Italy in a recent pos

 Vicenza Tourism Office

-The Tourist Office IAT Vicenza is open every day and it is at your disposal for information about Vicenza and its surroundings.
-You can buy here tickets for the admission to the Teatro Olimpico and the Combined Tickets.
+The Tourist Office IAT Vicenza is at your disposal for information about Vicenza and its surroundings.
+You can buy tickets here for admission to the Teatro Olimpico and the combined tickets.Â

 I highly recommend stopping by the Vicenza Tourism Office so that they can orient you and you can buy a Vicenza Card.